Welcome to ITS! Learn more about our strategic partnerships with 5 MSPs!

 That is the cybersecurity threat presented by deepfakes, and malicious actors are already employing those methods today.
 Who would have thought that the future of cybercrime would be staring us right in the face?
 It's a frightening technology, especially when you think about the possibilities.
 Thankfully, you're reading this article right now, and raising awareness is the first step to combating this new threat.

-At ITS, we are an IT support company that provides advanced cybersecurity services for small to midsize businesses.
+Intelligent Technical Solutions (ITS) is a managed security service provider (MSSP) that provides advanced cybersecurity services for small to midsize businesses.
 Our team is dedicated to raising awareness and sharing our insights on the latest cyber threats like deepfakes, so you can prepare for them.
+In this article, we'll dive into the dangers of deepfakes by discussing the following topics:

 • What are Deepfakes?